 Student Advisors: Mark Andre, Viviana Huang Chen, Julia Arzeno, Daria Gaut, Eric Li, Talia Lester, Gianmarco Raddi, Amy Showen, Vartan Tashjian Faculty Advisor: Mary Marfisee, M.D.

 The Student Run Homeless Clinics (SRHC) mission is to provide respectful, compassionate, and high quality healthcare services to homeless adults, children and families living in the Greater Los Angeles area.
 These disadvantaged individuals benefit by receiving free medical care from UCLA medical students.
 The founders and participants in the organization are dedicated to the health of the community and reach out to provide free health services to homeless adults, children and families.
 We are one of the oldest student-run free clinics in the country and are members of the recently formed Society of Student Run Free Clinics.

 SRHC currently organizes two clinics, each serving a distinct patient population.
 The clinics run on Saturday mornings and Monday/Thursday evenings.
 Students will gain first hand experience in community-based clinical care where students encounter a variety of acute and chronic diseases at each clinic.
 Clinics run all year round, rain or shine.
 Students may also receive course credit towards their medical degree.
 By volunteering with SRHC, students will have the opportunity to improve their clinical skills with the guidance of world class UCLA physicians, manage a variety of health issues in the homeless population, and learn about important issues regarding underserved healthcare from our lunchtime lecture series.

-Coordinators: Hannah Leo, Rongzi (Rose) Shan, Jennifer Cohenmehr, Lisa Yun
+Student Advisors: Hannah Leo, Rongzi (Rose) Shan, Jennifer Cohenmehr, Lisa Yun